nasa/cumulus-dashboard/README.md

 - Open the `app/scripts/config.yml` file.
 - Add a target with properties like `apiRoot` or `graphicsPath`
 - To control navigation UI, you can disable or change the ordering of navigation items.
 See the podaac-uat target as an example.

+## `.env` file
+You can create a `.env` file at `app/scripts/.env` with the environment variables needed for building and serving the dashboard locally.

 ## Running locally in docker